awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/45-verify-policy.md

 At the head of next hour, predictive scaling is forecasting capacity of 5 instances
 ![predictive-scaling](/images/efficient-and-resilient-ec2-auto-scaling/capacity-forcast.png)

+### Challenges

+{{% expand "Do you know at what time predictive scaling will start launching instances?
+Expand to see the answer." %}}
-5 minutes before the head of the hour, predictive scaling starts launching instances.
-(Can you guess why 5 minutes?)
+Predictive scaling starts launching instances 5 minutes before the head of the hour, because you have set SchedulingBufferTime as 300 seconds (5 minutes).
 ![predictive-scaling](/images/efficient-and-resilient-ec2-auto-scaling/asg-activity.png)

-Now we have 5 healthy instances proactively launched, running and ready for the forecasted load.
+Below screenshot shows 5 proactively launched instances pass the health check and ready for the forecasted load.
 ![predictive-scaling](/images/efficient-and-resilient-ec2-auto-scaling/asg-instances.png)
+{{% /expand %}}

-Also you can use **AWS CLI** to verify the created predictive policy
+{{% expand "Do you know the AWS CLI command to verify the created predictive policy?
+Expand to see the answer." %}}

 ```bash
 aws autoscaling describe-policies \
     --auto-scaling-group-name 'ec2-workshop-asg'
 ```
+{{% /expand %}}